sdercolin/vlabeler/README.md

 a multiple editing mode which shows and allows you to edit all the connected entries in the same sample file.
 It's enabled by default.
 You can toggle the menu item `Edit` -> `Edit All Connected Entries` to enable or disable it.

+**If your sample file is long, the editor may spend time rendering while you move parameter controllers.
+Please decide a mode to use according to your device's specifications for the present.**

 ## Tools
 The following editing tool is provided.
 You can use shortcuts or menu items under `Edit` -> `Tools` to switch tools, or toggle the Toolbox view by menu `View`